nzbri/pd-apathy/AnalysisOverview.md

 The following use a multi-state Markov model to explore which covariates predict whether or not a particular patient will develop apathy in the future.
+One shortcoming of the cross-sectional model is that it does not account for the fact that there are patients who may well have been at a high-risk of developing apathy but died before those symptoms developed.
+The models presented here account for the competing risks of apathy and mortality.

+At this threshold, the key predictors for developing apathy in the future are again lower medication, reduced cognitive function, and depression.
+However, as the survival plot and bar plot show, there is a significant increase in the risk of dying associated with having apathy, even after controlling for all other variables.

+Finally, we plot some illustrative trajectories which capture what the model predicts about apathy over the disease course.
+For example, in the plot of trajectories that vary as a function of cognition, we see that patients with reduced cognition very quickly develop apathy but then also die at a faster rate.
+As such, even though the prevalence is relatively stable over time, the make up of the cohort at different times is very different: early on, patients with apathy are likely to have reduced cognition; whereas later on the opposite will be true, and apathy will appear to affect those without cognitive deficits simply because they have survived for longer.

 ---------